huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 Do note that routes configured this way aren't persistent and will need to be re entered, you can configure them to be persistent but for what we are trying to do that isn't required

-Before we switch ports on our machine and lose internet connection lets first install some software that we will need
+Before switching from Live to Test port on our machine and therefor lose internet connection lets first download and install some software that we will need

 ```
 sudo apt-get update